The Members of Ganga Pharmaceuticals Limited

 Report on the Financial Statements

 Management's Responsibility for the Financial Statements

-The Company's Boards of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 with respect to the of the financialpositionpreparationofthese financial Company in accordance with the accountingprinciples generally accepted in India including the Accounting standards specifiedundersection 133 of the Act.
-This responsibility also includes maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant tothepreparationandpresentationoffinancialstatements that gives a true and fair view and are free frommaterial misstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the accounting Standards specified undersection 133 of the Act.
+This responsibility also includes maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding of theassets of the Company and for preventing and detecting frauds and other irregularities;selection and application of appropriate accounting policies; making judgments andestimates that are reasonable and prudent; and design implementation and maintenance ofadequate internal financial controls that were operating effectively for ensuring theaccuracy and completeness of the accounting records relevant to the preparation andpresentation of the financial statement that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements